willettjf/willettjf.github.io/index.md

 ## About Me

-I am an Associate Teaching Professor in the Master of Health Administration program at the University of Missouri.
-My teaching and research focus on (1) fostering thriving workplaces and (2) promoting more ethical, effective health communication.
+I am an Associate Teaching Professor in the Master of Health Administration program at the University of Missouri, where I prepare future health leaders to communicate in ways that strengthen the organizations they serve.

+My teaching and research focus on two connected questions: How do leaders communicate in ways that help people thrive at work?
+And how can health organizations communicate more ethically and effectively with the publics they serve?

+On the first, my research consistently finds that everyday leadership communication is positively associated with employee well-being and retention.
+How leaders communicate influences whether people feel respected, stay engaged, and do their best work.
+On the second, I examine how healthcare organizations use patient success stories as strategic assets, and how audiences respond to a story's evidence and structure in distinct ways.
+Because healthcare is hard for consumers to evaluate, how organizations tell stories can have an outsize influence on consumer decisions.

+My goal is to turn that research into practice: healthier, more respectful organizations, and health communication that earns the public's trust.

 ## Research